esign-consulting/logistics-test-selenium/README.md

 ### Headless mode

 You can also prevent the Firefox web browser from openning, by adding the option *-Dheadless=true*.
 In this scenario, everything happens in the background, you are not able to see the web application while the tests run.

+### Running with Docker

+Alternativelly, you can run the test with Docker.
+To test against a local instance of the Logistics application available on port 8080, for example, execute `docker run --rm --name test --network host -e LOGISTICS_URL=http://localhost:8080/logistics esignbr/logistics-test-selenium`.